nprezant/mlga/README.md

-# Genetic Algorithm
+# A Study of the Benefits of Machine Learning Classification in the Genetic Algorithm Evolutionary Cycle

-A genetic algorithm solution.

-Explores the benefit of machine learning classification in the evolutionary loop.
+This package explores the benefits of machine learning classification in the genetic algorithm's evolutionary loop.

-## Future Work
+## Overview

-* Plot tracked variables

 ## Traveling Salesman Example

-A minimization problem.
-The algorithm seeks to find the shortest route for a traveling salesman to take through a set of cities.
+While the package can handle multiple problem types, we focus on the traveling salesmen, a minimization problem that seeks to find the shortest route through a set of points.

-### Optimization Curves
+### Overall Effectiveness

-The following figure compares the optimization curves between a randomly generated population, a standard genetic algorithm, and a genetic algorithm modified to use machine learning to classify "good" children and "bad" children.
+At first glance, the genetic algorithm with the machine learning classifier shows significant improvement over the standard genetic algorithm.

 ![Travelling Salesman](assets/travelling_salesman.png)